 2016 Morimoto L. “The Good Fandom: Depicting Japanese Female Fans in Moonlight Express, Moumantai, and Hong Kong Star Fans.”
 Seeing Fans: Representations of Fandom in Media and Popular Culture.
 Bennett L. and Booth P., eds.
 Bloomsbury.
 239-250.

-2019 “What a Difference a Day Makes: Transculturating Media Fan Studies.”
+2019 “What a Difference a Name Makes: Transculturating Media Fan Studies.”
 Keynote address.
 Fan Studies Network Conference.
 University of Portsmouth, Portsmouth, UK.

 2018 “‘It was… intimate’: Hannibal and the Gendered Politics of Identification in Quality TV.”
 Seriality Across Media Lecture Series.
 McGill University, Montreal, Canada.

 2015 “Transcultural Fandom.”
 Fanfiction: Transformative Works from Shakespeare to Sherlock.
 Princeton University, Princeton, NJ.